 India – Nepal Trade relations

-The previous trade treaty revised in 1996 can be considered as a turning point in the trade relations between the two countries.
-Since 1996, Nepal’s exports to India have grown more than eleven times and bilateral trade more than seven times; the bilateral trade that was 29.8% of total external trade of Nepal in year 1995-96 has reached 66% in 2012-13.
+The previous trade treaty revised in 1996 can be considered a turning point in the trade relations between the two countries.
+Since 1996, Nepal’s exports to India have grown more than eleven times and bilateral trade more than seven times; the bilateral trade was 29.8% of total external trade of Nepal in years 1995-96 reached 66% in 2012-13.